2025–26 United Rugby Championship: Regular season

 The matches for the regular season were announced on 21 May 2025, the earliest fixture reveal in the competition's history.
 The first match was the visit of Leinster to South Africa to take on Stormers at Cape Town Stadium on Friday, 26 September 2025.
-(Stormers beat Leinster 35–0.)

 Knockout stage

 Bracket

 The top eight teams in the regular season standings advance to the knockout stage, a single-elimination tournament culminating in a Grand Final to crown the overall champion.

 Teams are seeded based on the regular season standings, with teams ranked 1–4 receiving home field advantage in the quarter-final, with 1 playing 8, 2 playing 7 etc. The top two teams in the standings are seeded so as not to meet until the Grand Final.

-Home-field advantage for the semi-finals and Grand Final will be awarded to the highest-ranked team in each tie; the top two teams are therefore guaranteed home advantage until the final for as long as they remain in the tournament, and the top ranked team in the standings will be awarded home advantage should they reach the Grand Final.
+Home-field advantage for the semi-finals and Grand Final will be awarded to the highest-ranked team in each tie; the top two teams are therefore guaranteed home advantage until the final for as long as they remain in the tournament, and the top ranked team, Glasgow Warriors, in the standings will be awarded home advantage should they reach the Grand Final.
+In the build up to the final week of the regular season, it was reported that Glasgow Warriors may be forced to play a semi-final and final outside Scotland due to venue unavailability, although they would technically remain the home team.
+In the week of the quarter-final, it was announced they would, if they progressed, play their semi-final and Grand Final on home soil, at Murrayfield Stadium, Edinburgh.

+Cardiff and Lions both made the play-offs for the first time.
+Stormers, Glasgow Warriors, Leinster, Munster and Bulls reached their fifth URC play-off phase from five seasons.
+Glasgow Warriors became the first non-Irish team to top the regular season table and take the number one seeding since they did so themselves in 2019.

+Quarter-finals

+All four quarter-finals went the way of the home teams, bringing the streak of knockout home wins in the competition to eleven over two seasons.
+The closest game was the Friday night showdown between top seeds Glasgow Warriors and form team Connacht, with the home side overcoming the opposition by 33 points to 21.
+The three quarter-finals held on Saturday all ended in comfortable blow-out wins for the home team, Stormers, Bulls and Leinster.

+Semi-finals

+The home win streak in URC play-off matches ended at 11 at Murrayfield Stadium as top seeds Glasgow Warriors, despite an early 21–3 lead, succumbed to a comeback from three-time beaten finalists Bulls, who booked their fourth final in five for their fourth assault on the United Rugby Championship title.
+The venue for that assault would be decided by the result in the second semi-final as Leinster defeated Stormers by 20 to 11.
+With the win, Leinster created a second successive home final against the Bulls at Croke Park.